pinobatch/hello-world/Xubuntu_setup.md

 Wine is not an emulator
 -----------------------
-Install Microsoft proprietary fonts needed for some applications and websites.
-At times, some distributions' download locations have been out of date.
+Install Microsoft Core Fonts for the Web, which are proprietary fonts needed for some applications and websites.

+Because Core Fonts are not free software, the package in a distribution's repository usually downloads the fonts from a separate web host and unpacks them.
+As the hosting situation changes, the download location may fall out of date.
 This causes configuration to fail, which in turn causes Update Notifier to make repeated pop-ups.
 In Ubuntu 16.04, Debian's package was needed.
-(This was fixed in 18.04.)
+(This was fixed in 18.04; I'm leaving the instructions up in case it recurs.)

     wget http://ftp.de.debian.org/debian/pool/contrib/m/msttcorefonts/ttf-mscorefonts-installer_3.6_all.deb
     sudo dpkg -i ttf-mscorefonts-installer_3.6_all.deb